mixtur/raytracer-weekend/readme.md

 ```

 TODO:
-- **bug** normals with normal map on DamagedHelmet don't exactly match results in the reference viewer.
+- **bug** when normals are facing along incoming ray, they get flipped.
+This is fine for flat normals, but with normal maps and vertex normals, it becomes a problem.
 - better tone mapping
 - matrix-based camera
 - hitting bvh with triangles is too slow.
 Need more efficient in-memory structure after loading gltf.
 This may also help with messy UV/vertex-normals related code.